priya-dwivedi/Deep-Learning/depth_estimation/README.md

 ## [High Quality Monocular Depth Estimation via Transfer Learning (arXiv 2018)](https://arxiv.org/abs/1812.11941)
 **[Ibraheem Alhashim](https://ialhashim.github.io/)** and **Peter Wonka**

+The original code is at the repo [Dense Depth Original Code](https://github.com/ialhashim/DenseDepth) This version has been modified by me to
+* Add support for different encoders
+* Test the effect of decreasing decoder length
+* Create cool visualizations by testing the model on self collected images and videos

 ## Requirements
 * This code is tested with Keras 2.2.4, Tensorflow 1.13, CUDA 9.0, on a machine with an NVIDIA Titan V and 16GB+ RAM running on Windows 10 or Ubuntu 16.